marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-controlling-c++-dialect.rst

     struct C : B, A { };

+.. option:: -Winaccessible-base

+  Default option value for :option:`-Wno-inaccessible-base`.

-.. option:: -Wno-inherited-variadic-ctor, -Winherited-variadic-ctor
+.. option:: -Wno-inherited-variadic-ctor

   Suppress warnings about use of C++11 inheriting constructors when the base class inherited from has a C variadic constructor; the warning is on by default because the ellipsis is not inherited.

+.. option:: -Winherited-variadic-ctor

+  Default option value for :option:`-Wno-inherited-variadic-ctor`.

-.. option:: -Wno-invalid-offsetof, -Winvalid-offsetof
+.. option:: -Wno-invalid-offsetof

   .. note::